SUBJECTS — U.S. 1945 – 1991; Health (disabilities; effects of early-life trauma);

 One of the most remarkable things about the United States in the 20th century, one of the things about which citizens of the U.S. can justifiably be proud, is that the country was transformed by five important movements to advance human rights.
 They were: (1) suffrage and civil rights for women; (2) civil rights for blacks and other minorities; (3) procedural rights for persons accused of crimes; (4) integrating the disabled into society as fully as they can participate; and (5) ending discrimination against homosexuals.
 All of these movements are works in progress and gay marriage, the crown jewel of the movement to extend equal rights to homosexuals, is still hotly debated.
 Extending the benefits of full participation in society to so many disparate groups in so short a time is quite an achievement.
 The U.S. experience is part of a general trend of Western culture and parallel developments can be seen in many places throughout the world, although perhaps not to the extent that it has been experienced in the U.S.

-For discussion questions see TWM's Film Study Worksheet for Social Studies Classes adapted specifically for this film.
+1. See the Quick Discussion Questions.
+The TWM’s Film Study Worksheet for Social Studies Classes adapted specifically for this film contains excellent discussion questions.
 Click here for suggested answers.
-Additional discussion questions are set out below:1.
-See the Quick Discussion Questions.
-The TWM's Film Study Worksheet for Social Studies Classes adapted specifically for this film contains excellent discussion questions.

 Discussion Questions Relating to Ethical Issues will facilitate the use of this film to teach ethical principles and critical viewing.
 Additional questions are set out below.